entropyxyz/entropy-core/README.md

 from the project root.
 For an explanation of how the test keyshare sets are structured, see [`create-test-keyshares`](./scripts/create-test-keyshares).

+## Chain specification (chainspec)

+For documentation of the chainspec for a deployment of the Entropy network see [./node/cli/Chainspec-README.md](./node/cli/Chainspec-README.md).

 ## Support

 Need help with something not necessarily related to `entropy-core`?